 Mr. Daubenberger is a member of the state bars of Pennsylvania and New Jersey and a member of the Delaware County Bar Association.
 Additionally, Rich is admitted to practice in federal court.

-Rich is married with two daughters, Jordan and Taylor.
+Rich has two daughters, Jordan and Taylor.
 He volunteers as a youth basketball coach for the Brandywine Youth Center, the YMCA, the Malvern League and AAU.
 Rich also is the treasurer for the Upper Darby Police Foundation and was named the Upper Darby Police Foundation’s 2011 Person of the Year.